TanmoySG/logsmith-monitor/README.md

 Refer to the [Architectural Documentation](./documentation/architecture/README.md) for detailed information of logsmith-monitor's architecture.

 Please Note, Logsmith-monitor is still **Work in Progress** and hence may be rough on the edges.
-Upcoming changes/features that will be added soon (targetted for `v0.1.0-alpha` release) -
+Upcoming changes/features that will be added soon (targeted for `v0.1.0-alpha` release) -

 - Docker Container Deployment.
 [Tracking Issues](https://github.com/TanmoySG/logsmith-monitor/issues?q=is%3Aissue+is%3Aopen+label%3Adeployment)
 - logsmith Helper Libraries for JS and Python for easy usage in programs.
 [Tracking Milestone](https://github.com/TanmoySG/logsmith-monitor/milestone/2)